 What Are Mandelbrot Cookies?

-Mandelbrot are cookies typically served by Jewish families during the Hanukkah season.
-But they are delicious all year round.
-They are very similar to a biscotti cookie, which is Italian.
+Mandelbrot cookies are typically served by Jewish families during the Hanukkah season, but they are delicious all year round.
+They are very similar to biscotti cookies, which are Italian.

 This is partly because it helps gluten free dough not be so grainy and partly because it helps the dough hold up better when sliced for baking.